 1. Documentation

 The first area where an organisation is likely to fail an ISO 27001 audit is in documentation.
-This might mean that important documents are missing, out of date, o, unpublished!
+This might mean that important documents are missing, out-of-date, or even unpublished!
 You can fail an audit if a required document falls under any of these categories.

 2. Implementation of Policies, Procedures and Processes